 The K.I.S.S. principle (keep it simple and straightforward) should be kept in mind when preparing reminder messages to the electorate.
-Voters simply need to know who they can vote for, how they can cast a vote, when they need to vote by, and why they should vote.
+Voters simply need to know who they can vote for, how they can cast a vote, when they need to vote, and why they should vote.

-If the reminder is overly-wordy, it maybe be ignored or discarded.
+If the reminder is overly wordy, it may be ignored or discarded.
 It is therefore a good idea to keep any last-minute reminders to vote short, concise and direct.

 Potential Election Pitfall # 4: Not allowing a long enough voting window

 The length of an election period needs to be long enough to allow the voter to receive their ballot information (whether online or postal), digest the contents, make an informed decision and cast their vote.
 The election period can be set by the organisation running the election or can be recommended by an election services specialist like UK Engage, this is usually around two weeks, depending on the client and the complexity of the election process.
 Sometimes, as with public elections UK Engage will advise that an election closes on a Thursday so that results can be announced on a Friday.